bosshogg86/Portfolio/README.md

 ## Introduction

 A portfolio built with react and deployed with Heroku.
-Check out some examples of projects I've worked on and contact me.
+Check out some examples of projects I've worked on and contact me!

 ## Technologies